lovejblack/ticktalk/README.md

   the source is generated daily and uploaded to [https://github.com/lovejblack/ticktalk] [EPISODE ONE] released to the public September 5, 2022. a [contributor] downloads episodes and uses the source to create a podcast of thier own.
-    contributor agrees to begin posting episodes only after September 5, 2022. contributors post submissions @ [https://www.ticktalk.space/forum]
+    contributor agrees to begin posting episodes ONLY after September 5, 2022. contributors post submissions @ [https://www.ticktalk.space/forum]
       *NEEDS TO BE CREATED
   any [member] can vote on contributor submissions.